 What I did NOT do: I did not personally subscribe to every plan simultaneously.
 Usage limits described as “generous,” “strict,” or “near-unlimited” reflect relative comparisons across tiers based on official documentation and credible third-party reporting — not personal testing of exact message counts.
 Enterprise pricing details are based on third-party estimates, as OpenAI does not publish these rates.

-Competitor pricing was cross-referenced against each vendor’s official pricing page as of February 2026.
+Competitor pricing was cross-referenced against each vendor’s official pricing page as of March 2026.
 All prices are in USD and reflect US pricing.
 Tax is not included and varies by state.
 Feature details and limits may change without notice; always confirm on the vendor’s official pricing page before purchasing.

 Conclusion